paulrobertlloyd/paulrobertlloyd-v4/src/articles/2023/01/2022_in_review/index.md

 ![Purple-tinged buildings arranged on the side of hill, above a river at dusk.](porto.jpg "Porto being its ridiculously beautiful self.")
 {.align-bleed}

 I stayed with my brother for the first two weeks of August to look after my two eldest nieces.
-We held a baking competition and a karaoke show, binged all four seasons of <cite>Stranger Things</cite>, enjoyed an afternoon at an adventure park and spent a few evenings eating out.
+We held a baking competition and a karaoke show, binged all four seasons of ""Stranger Things"", enjoyed an afternoon at an adventure park and spent a few evenings eating out.
 I even managed the odd parenting win.

 The year has been immensely more enjoyable with [these two][4] around.
 My third niece moved to the UK in December, with the fourth hopefully not too far behind; plenty more opportunities for children’s entertainment in the year ahead.